 The system SHALL support attestation of the state of the guest VMs and virtual platforms by use of vTPM PCRs (i.e., vTPM quote).

-Guest VM attestation SHALL include evidence about the oot of rust for easurement for the guest, either in a vPlatform Credential, in the vTPM credential, or via some other remotely verifiable mechanism.
+Guest VM attestation SHALL include evidence about the Root of Trust for Measurement for the guest, either in a vPlatform Credential, in the vTPM credential, or via some other remotely verifiable mechanism.

 The system SHALL support attestation in the form of the vTPM credential, providing a remote appraiser with information about both the trusted computing base (including VMM and vPlatform Manager) and vTPM at the time the vTPM booted.
 This information SHALL be provided to the appraiser along with all vTPM-rooted attestations.